First the Facts

 • After washing, keep the skin on the outside of your vagina (vulva) dry and wear loose-fitting underwear, preferably made from cotton

-• Do not use soaps, shower gels or vaginal douches to clean your vagina/vulva
+• Do not use soaps, shower gels, vaginal douches or feminine hygiene products to clean your vagina/vulva

 • Although it is not an STI, if your partner has thrush, the infection can be transmitted between partners and barrier contraception is recommended